 Shortly thereafter, in 1492, a fleet of three small ships – the Santa María, the Pinta, and the Niña set sail on an expedition in search of Asia Minor via a never before traveled western sea route.
 Ten weeks later Columbus made anchor in the Bahamas and touched the coasts of Cuba and Haiti which he names Española of which he says “this island…is Antilla.”

-1512: Jaun Ponce de León sets off on his expedition to the Escort Service Frankfurt North in search of slaves, gold, fame and the Fountain of Youth which was believed to be on the island of Bimini.
+1512: Jaun Ponce de León sets off on his expedition to the Friseursalon Frankfurt am Main North in search of slaves, gold, fame and the Fountain of Youth which was believed to be on the island of Bimini.
 On Easter day land was sighted and was christened La Florida.
 The natives fight off his incursion forcing him to return to Puerto Rico.

 1519: Hernán Cortés receives a commission to investigate reports of a rich and powerful state on the mainland of Mexico.
 Cortés’ expedition encounters the Aztecs, the most wealthy and well organized and community in the New World.

 1521: de León is again fought off by the natives and wounded in a skirmish.
 The wound proves fatal and he dies shortly after his return.
 The vision of Bimini and its magic fountain slowly faded.

 1521: Cortés completes the conquest of Mexico.
 After the conquest of Mexico, the Spaniards were of the belief that somewhere near lay more land ripe for the taking.
 They believed that civilizations and kings mightier than Montezuma, the ruler of the defeated Aztecs, would soon be discovered and forced to bow before them.

 1528: Pánfilo de Narvárez–commanding a large expedition–makes landfall on the coast of Florida in search of glory unequaled by Cortés.
 Narvárez is thwarted by the natives and his intended conquest of Florida fails miserably.